davewsmith/flask-starter/NOTES.md

 ## GOALS

- * Gather up a starting point for a production-ready, containerized Flask application that supports federated authentication
+  * Gather up a starting point for a production-ready, containerized Flask application that supports federated authentication and asyncronous tasks
+  * Sort out how to do zero-downtime migrations

 ## NON-GOALS